tanner-johnson2718/Nix_RPI_0/tutorial/README.md

 * Composition
 * Pills
 * `nix repl` - Open a repl to the Nix Language
-* Lookup Paths `<nixos/pkgs>` -> defaults to certain Path
 * `nix-instantiate --eval` -> evaluates file containing nix expr
-* built-ins, import, pkgs, pkgs.lib
+* built-ins, import, pkgs, pkgs.lib, stdenv, callPackage,
 * NixOS configuration
 * How does `nix-build` work
     * Different Build Phases
 * Overrides
-* How come my callPackageWith example didn't work??
-Had to used inherit??
+* Nix Shells
+* `NIX_PATH`

 ## Nix Profile (User Environment)

-The nix profile is the mechanism by which nix-os users add applications binaries to their ENV path.
-A users ENV is added to the store.
+The nix profile is the mechanism by which nix-os users add application binaries (contained in the store) to their ENV path.
+A users ENV binary search path is itself added to the store.
 Each change to the ENV gets a new store entry and a new sym link to that entry in the path shown below.
-The ENV store entry has a bin dir that itself contains symlinks to the path of the binary in the store.
+The ENV store entry has a bin dir that itself contains symlinks to the path of each binary in the store.

 ```
 /home/user/.local/state/nix/profiles